varnishcache/varnish-cache/doc/sphinx/tutorial/index.rst

 We assume you have a web server and a web application up and running and that you want to accelerate this application with Varnish.

-Furthermore we assume you have read the :ref:`Installation` and that it is installed with the default configuration.
+Furthermore we assume you have read the :ref:`install-index` and that it is installed with the default configuration.